 Live amidst history by renting one of our many historic properties.

-Whitehorne House Museum celebrates the ingenuity, artistry, and significance of cabinetmaking and related arts in 18th-century Newport and connects the historic traditions of making to handcraft practices of today.
+Whitehorne House Museum celebrates the artistry, industry, and craftsman/womanship of cabinetmaking and related arts in 18th-century Newport.

 The history of Whitehorne House Museum follows closely the history of the founding and early development of the Newport Restoration Foundation.